riscv-europe/summit-website-development/summit/2025/expo.md

 RISC-V Summit Europe will have a large exhibition area on three levels, where our sponsors' stands, the poster presentations and some rest areas will be spread out.
-Breaks and lunches will be served in several places in these three areas.
+Breaks and lunches will be served in several places.

 The overall layout will encourage networking by allowing maximum interaction between all summit participants

 {% include jumboboxend.html %}